Fiat Cinquecento: Engines

 The Cinquecento was initially available with two engine choices, with the 1.1 L FIRE or "sporting" joining the lineup later.
 Although the 704 cc engine was mounted longitudinally, the bigger units were fitted transversely, making the little Fiat one of the few cars in the world available with both configurations at the same time.

 704 cc

-The smallest engine, intended for sale in Poland only, was a 704 cc OHV two cylinder unit, delivering 31 PS or 30 PS with catalyst.
+The smallest engine, intended for sale in Poland only, was a 704 cc OHV two-cylinder unit delivering 31 PS, 30 PS when fitted with a catalytic converter.
 Cinquecento inherited this unit from the 126p BIS, an evolution of the 126p which was cancelled when the Cinquecento production started.

 In order to be fitted in the front-wheel drive Cinquecento, it underwent a major redesign (although the engine still employed a carburettor), which resulted, among other changes, in the crankshaft revolving in the opposite direction than in the 126p BIS.

 903/899 cc

 The bigger engine was the 903 cc 40 PS version of the veteran Fiat 100 OHV four cylinder engine, which saw service in many small Fiat models, starting with Fiat 850.
 (This engine dates back to the initial 633 cc unit as introduced in the 1955 FIAT 600.)

 It was fitted with single point fuel injection and was the base engine in most markets.
 Due to fiscal limitations, the displacement of this unit was limited to 899 cc in 1993, with a slight reduction of output, now producing 39 PS.
 This engine is derived from that used in the Fiat 127.

 While it still retains OHV chain drive pushrod layout it now has hydraulic tappets.
 Also now uses twin coil distributorless ignition.